The Agentic Help Desk for DevOps is Here - Read More ×

 What Is Infrastructure as Code?

-Infrastructure as Code (IaC) is a method of managing and provisioning cloud infrastructure using programming techniques instead of manual processes.
-IaC allows engineers to codify desired specifications in configuration files so they can return to them time and time again.
-It’s also easy to combine multiple pre-configured components to avoid the redundant work of manually provisioning each individual service from scratch.
-Put simply, Infrastructure as Code makes it easy to replicate the same pre-configured environment each time you spin up a virtual machine, network, or connection topology, for example.
+It’s also easy to combine multiple pre-configured components.
+This avoids the redundant work of manually provisioning each individual service from scratch.
+Put simply, Infrastructure as Code makes it easy to replicate the same pre-configured environment.
+And you can do this each time you spin up a virtual machine, network, or connection topology, for example.

-7 Top Infrastructure as Code Benefits
+7 Top Benefits of Infrastructure as Code

-There are many cascading and compounding benefits available to businesses that adopt IaC as the foundation of their development and deployment strategies.
 Let’s look at the top seven reasons why Infrastructure as Code is the right move for DevOps:

 #1: Consistent configurations

-Repeatability is core to the nature of Infrastructure as Code; the ability to spin up pre-configured environments every time ensures consistency across the board.
-In addition to helping eliminate deviations and reduce errors, ensuring consistent configurations also avoids incompatibility issues that would prevent applications from running correctly.
-The consistency that IaC provides also unites engineering teams, so that every developer (regardless of their role, specialty, or start date) is using the same pre-approved baseline infrastructure and can initiate deployments without sacrificing quality or requiring oversight from senior leadership.
+Repeatability is core to the nature of Infrastructure as Code.
+The ability to spin up pre-configured environments ensures consistency across the board.
+Ensuring consistent configurations also avoids incompatibility issues.
+Issues that would prevent applications from running correctly.

 #2: Decreased risk

-The manual process of developing and deploying infrastructure from scratch over and over again creates countless possibilities for human error and can leave engineering teams bogged down with redundant work, complex troubleshooting, and delicate debugging after the fact.
+Repeatedly developing and deploying infrastructure from scratch creates countless possibilities for human error.
+It can leave engineering teams bogged down with redundant work and complex troubleshooting.
+They also have to deal with delicate debugging after the fact.
 Infrastructure as Code is considerably less error-prone, and is also considerably more democratic.
-Codifying IaC makes it impossible for a single engineer to be the sole owner of crucial company knowledge, like how to manage and deploy critical infrastructure.
-Ensuring that infrastructure is documented in a source code repository instead of in one person’s brain reduces risk when talent churns.

 #3: Stronger security & faster recovery